On the hunt for the best eco friendly shampoos and conditioners?

 DO CRUELTY FREE VEGAN SHAMPOOS WORK FOR OILY OR DRY SCALPS?

 Depending on the weather, we get both.
 In winter, our hair is dry (Melbourne is usually very dry!) and in summer, it’s oily (especially when exercising regularly).

 The great thing is that we don’t need to rely on hair products that are manufactured by brands or companies that don’t align with our values (or use ingredients that are not vegan friendly).

-The best vegan shampoos and conditioners (for either oily or dry hair) are made using safe and natural ingredients.
+The best vegan shampoos and conditioners for oily or dry hair are made using safe and non-toxic ingredients.

 For oily hair, it’s about using products with ingredients that don’t strip your locks completely of its oils.
 Remember, you need a certain amount to protect your hair from the elements.
-It’s a bit of a balancing act as each individual has different needs and can also swing with the seasons!
+It’s a balancing act that can swing with the seasons!

 Another brand to try is Dr Bronner’s.
 We’ve been long time fans of this exceptional vegan brand.
 The citric acid in their vegan shampoo does a great job of reducing oily byproducts on your scalp.
 But at the same time, conditions your hair with their organic jojoba oil and organic coconut oil.

 Just remember that it’s not only about finding the right shampoo it’s also about frequency.
 If you wash your hair too often, despite using a nourishing or volumizing product, it will eventually have a negative impact and may make your hair more oily.

 For some people, it’s once a day, while for others, once a week.
 It’s a bit of trial and error but finding the right sustainable vegan shampoo brand will go a long way to helping you manage a healthy head of hair.

 HAVE A DRY SCALP – CRUELTY FREE VEGAN SHAMPOO IDEAS